CROSSINGTUD/CryptoAnalysis/README.md

 ## Changing the CrySL Rules

 The current version of the tool takes CrySL rules in their binary formats (cryptslbin).
-When you want to adopt the rules you have to use the [Eclipse plugin CogniCrypt](https://github.com/CROSSINGTUD/CogniCrypt).
-CogniCrypt ships with a CrySL editor to modify the rules, upon changes to the rules it produces the cryptslbin files.
+When you want to adopt the rules please use the [Eclipse plugin CogniCrypt](https://github.com/CROSSINGTUD/CogniCrypt).
+CogniCrypt ships with a CrySL editor to modify the rules, upon changes to the rules the editor produces the cryptslbin files.
 We [plan](https://github.com/CROSSINGTUD/CryptoAnalysis/issues/42) to change CogniCrypt_SAST to take CrySL rules in source code format in the future.

 ## CogniCrypt_SAST for Android Applications